itserik0/jumpstart-workshop/content/css/_index.md

 ### More attributes

-The old tag styling was limited to a few properties like, color, font, font size, width, height, and a few others.
+The old style attributes and tags were limited to a few properties like color, font, font size, width, height, and a few others.
 Modern CSS now has ~520 properties and counting.

 ### Smaller file size